Knowledge Architecture

 How

-How the MoM Works
+How the MoM structure works here

 Scan Layer — Key Points

-• • Constraints plus expansion rules keep growth disciplined.
+• • Constraints keep growth disciplined.

-Mandala: Layered Expression and Context
+Layered Expression

 Rings + Nodes: Structural Logic